What Onlook Does

-Onlook is an open-source visual editor for React applications that has been dubbed the Cursor for Designers.
-With 22,000+ GitHub stars and Apache 2.0 licensing, it bridges the gap between design and development by providing a WYSIWYG canvas that works directly with your existing codebase — not static mockups, not a proprietary format, but your actual TSX and CSS files.
-When you drag, resize, or restyle an element in Onlook, the underlying React code updates in real time.
-What you design IS the code, and changes become mergeable pull requests.
+Onlook is an open-source visual editor for React and Next.js applications that has been dubbed the Cursor for Designers.
+With 25.9K+ GitHub stars and Apache 2.0 licensing, it bridges the gap between design and development by providing a visual canvas that works with real code-backed interfaces — not static mockups or a proprietary format.
+The current site emphasizes AI, code, and design side-by-side, with component/layer inspection, versioning, templates, and team workflows built around the idea that the product codebase is the source of truth.

 The technical architecture is elegantly simple.
 Onlook instruments your served bundle with data-oid attributes at build time.
 When you visually edit an element, it uses the oid to locate the corresponding JSX, patches it, and triggers a hot module reload.
 The AI layer uses Morph Fast-Apply and OpenRouter to stream code edits via diff-match-patch, showing updates simultaneously in both the canvas and the file tree.
 The entire stack runs on CodeSandbox SDK with Bun runtime for fast installs and hot reloads.
 A local Git branch tracks changes under the hood with checkpoint rollback support.